 You can initialize a disk easily and quickly with the help of EaseUS Partition Master Free.
-This free partition tool enables you to initialize a hard drive or an SSD with simple clicks.
-What's more, it is a superior free tool designed for everyone to manage partitions in Windows without data loss: beginners and experts alike.
+This EaseUS Partition Master Free lets you initialize a hard drive or an SSD with simple clicks.
+Moreover, it is a superior free tool designed for everyone to manage partitions in Windows without data loss: beginners and experts alike.

 Follow the steps below to initialize HDD/SSD:

 Step 1.
 Open EaseUS Partition Master and got to Partition Manager.

 Step 2.
 Right-click the target disk - HDD or SSD and select "Initialize to MBR" or "Initialize to GPT".
 Click "Execute Task" and "Apply" to save the changes.

 0:00-0:18 Initialize to MBR; 0:19-0:44 Initialize to GPT;